Weather and Climate Summary and Forecast

 Gregory V. Jones

-Figure 2 – Western US January-September 2017 temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US year to date (January-August) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

-Figure 3 – Western US January through September 2017 growing degree-days departure from the 1981-2010 normals (image from Climate Impacts Research Consortium, University of Idaho).
+Figure 3 – Western US March through August 2020 growing degree-days (image from Climate Impacts Research Consortium, University of Idaho).